 Hazelwood v.
 Kuhlmeier

-This First Amendment activity is based on the landmark Supreme Court case Hazelwood v.
-Kuhlmeier dealing with free press tensions between school administrators and student journalists on the school newspaper.
-Apply the Supreme Court precedent to this updated, relatable scenario in which the student vampire club posts controversial content on the school’s FaceLook page.
+The 30th anniversary of Hazelwood v.
+Kuhlmeier this year is an opportunity to reflect on the state of journalism in schools.
+Apply the 1988 Supreme Court precedent to this contemporary scenario in which the student vampire club posts controversial content on the school’s FaceLook page.

 About These Resources